QU1117/clojure-patient-crud/README.md

-This is a very simple web app with CRUD operations written with Clojure, ClojureScript, Reagent, reitit, httpkit, and TailwindCSS, with Karma and kaocha for test runners, and shadow-cljs for frontend compilation.
+This is my attempt at a very simple fullstack web app with CRUD operations written with Clojure, ClojureScript, Reagent, reitit, httpkit, and TailwindCSS, with Karma and kaocha for test runners, and shadow-cljs for frontend compilation.

 You can do whatever you want with it.
 There are several ways to check it out, but before that you need to create a container with PostgreSQL DB in it, you can find the appropriate Dockerfile in /docker dir.